satyamvatsal/hostel-complaint-portal/README.md

 ## 📄 License

-This project is licensed under the GNU General Purporse Licence 3.0 - see the `LICENSE.md` file for details.
+This project is licensed under the GNU General Public Licence 3.0 - see the `LICENSE` file for details.
 ---